loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service dnsmasq restart
 ```

-However, I've tried to work around this by setting `8.8.8.8` and `1.1.1.1` as upstream DNS servers, so they should return correct IPs, not private IPs.
+However, I've tried to work around this by setting `8.8.8.8` and `1.1.1.1` as upstream DNS servers, so they should return correct IPs, not private IPs (assuming that `8.8.8.8` and `1.1.1.1` are not blocked).

 ## A note on VPN access

 I chose **not** to install a VPN like WireGuard or Tailscale on the OpenWrt router.
 I prefer to run VPNs on each client device, but OpenWrt supports [WireGuard](https://openwrt.org/docs/guide-user/services/vpn/wireguard/client) and [Tailscale](https://openwrt.org/docs/guide-user/services/vpn/tailscale/start).

+In both cases, the hotels didn't block my WireGuard VPN traffic from my phone to home.
+If they did, I would probably resort to using Tailscale.

 # Conclusion

-In the end, the Beryl with OpenWrt performed beautifully.
-Neither hotel had a wired ethernet jack (that I could find), so I ended up using the hotel's WiFi as my upstream, and connected my devices to the Beryl's WiFi.
-The speed directly on the hotel WiFI was exactly the same as when running on the Beryl, so the Beryl wasn't a bottleneck at all.
+In the end, the Beryl with OpenWrt performed beautifully. :ok_hand:

+Neither hotel had a wired ethernet jack (that I could find), so I ended up using the hotel's WiFi as my WAN, and connected my devices to the Beryl's WiFi.
+The speed connected directly to the hotel WiFi was exactly the same as when running on the Beryl (i.e., the Beryl wasn't a bottleneck).
 There was one time where I was on the Beryl's WiFi but didn't have internet access, so I rebooted the router and it worked fine after that.
+I should note that there is an OpenWrt package called [travelmate](https://github.com/openwrt/packages/blob/master/net/travelmate/files/README.md) that supposedly assists with connection handling, but I never needed it during my travels.

+{{< img src="20240127_001.jpeg" alt="beach" >}}

 \-Logan